apache/sedona/README.md

 1. Create your own Apache Spark project in Scala or Java
 2. Download GeoSpark source code or download [pre-compiled GeoSpark jar](https://github.com/DataSystemsLab/GeoSpark/releases) under "Release" tag.
 3. Put GeoSpark source code with your own code and compile together.
-Or add GeoSpark.jar into your local compilation dependency (GeoSpark will be added to Maven central soon).
+Or add GeoSpark.jar into your local compilation dependency.
 4. You can now use GeoSpark APIs in your Spark program!
 5. Use spark-submit to submit your compiled self-contained Spark program.